ngand000/nicebreakers/userManual.md

     - Click the Nicebreakers logo to return to the Activities Page

 - Report page
-  - This page is not accessible through the main website
+  - This page is not accessible through the main website, go to https://main.d3pb2yef2pgy2m.amplifyapp.com/#/admin
+  - You will only have acess to this page if your account is a admin-level account
   - Scroll around to view the reported activities/questions
   - Click a post to view its contents, report message(s), and get admin options
     - Click "resolve" to reject the report(s) and keep the post up